WWE News: ‘Raw’ Memorial Day Preview, Rollins To Defend Title And Final Women’s ‘MITB’ Entrant To Be Decided

 The WWE also hints that Nia Jax may have a strong reply for Ronda Rousey (“The Baddest Woman on the Planet” threatened to rip Jax’s arm off at Money in the Bank last week on Raw), but they did not confirm if we can expect to see Rousey on the show.
 It may be safe to assume that she won’t be on the televised broadcast because the WWE has always mentioned her specifically if she is expected to appear (though this could change within the next couple of days).

 Braun Strowman headlined last week’s Raw against Finn Balor in a match that many fans and pundits praised.
-Strowman was also mentioned in the preview, but it was very vague, and it didn’t hint to any opponents for “The Monster Among Men.”
+Strowman was also mentioned in the preview, but it was very vague, and it didn’t hint at any opponents for “The Monster Among Men.”
 And Sami Zayn and Bobby Lashley are also expected to have another confrontation, though much of the WWE universe already seems tired of this very odd angle.

 WWE Raw airs on the USA Network on Monday at 8 p.m.
 EST.